 Yes.... it is PINK You can't Miss It

-The San Felipe Early Detection and Education Center is grateful for the generous support from may individuals and especially several Rotary Clubs.
+The San Felipe Early Detection and Education Center is grateful for the generous support from may individuals, organizations like Rotary Clubs.
 The Rotary Club of San Felipe has been one of our backbone community supporters.
 The Rotary Club of Concord / Clayton Valley Sunrise donated a General Electric Mammogram Machine, a grant for an ultrasound machine and significant financial support.
 The Rotary Club of Calgary, British Columbia, Canada, provided a grant to remodel our Center to a usable, medical facility.
 The Rotary Clubs of Tacoma, and San Juan Island, WA; and the Rotary Club of Eagle River, WI for the support in providing help in providing mammogram services.Clubs.

 The people of San Felipe, the San Felipe Cancer Society, the Caminata Contra del Cancer de San Felipe and the Cancer Detection Clinic and Center thank all of you.

 THE CENTER FOR EARLY CANCER DETECTION AND EDUCATION

 Prior to the start of the Cancer Foundation and its Early Detection Clinic, early detection services in San Felipe were not generally available.
 The Center now receives ………… patients per month.